-- To be responsible for the allocation and/or clinical supervision of the work of an assistant psychologist if required, under supervision from a more senior psychologist.
+- To be responsible for the allocation and/or clinical supervision of the work of more junior psychologists with support from a more senior psychologist.

 KR 7 Record-keeping and Information Governance

-- To disseminate research and service evaluation findings through presentations and reports.
+- To disseminate research and service evaluation findings through presentations and published articles.